SiddharthaHaldar/ruok-service-autochecker/scanners/README.md

 *GitHub processing* will process and save in database

-*Service Scanning* will search for aspects like uptime, DNS take over
+*Endpoint Scanning* will search for aspects like uptime, DNS take over

-Service Processing will similarly, process and save in database
+*Endpoint Processing* will similarly, process and save in database